callstats-io/csio-api-doc/source/includes/_integrate.md

   callstats.io will summarize
   and aggregate the summary statistics _30 seconds_ after the last measurement for a conference is received.

+- send `fabricHoldz` or `fabricResume` whenever the user holds and unholds the call.
+  This is usually done when a user gets multiple incoming conference calls, and has to stop transmitting (hold) on one conference call to transmit on the other, and then returns to earlier call to resume transmitting (unhold).

+- send `dominantSpeaker` when a particular userID appears to be the only participant speaking.
+Typically, each endpoint calculates the dominant speaker over the set of participants in a sliding time-window (say, 10 seconds).
+Then the endpoint that notices that it is the dominant speaker sends the event.

+- send `activeDeviceList` whenever the audio input, audio output, or video input device changes.

 ## Step 6: (OPTIONAL) associateMstWithUserID()